arya-domain/HyperCap/README.md

 This repository contains the codebase and model configurations for **HyperCap**

 Note: A subset of the dataset has been provided for peer review.
-Upon acceptance of the paper at NeurIPS, the full dataset, complete training code, and evaluation pipeline will be released under an MIT license.
+Upon acceptance of the paperS, the full dataset, complete training code, and evaluation pipeline will be released under an MIT license.

 ---